Health and Safety Excellence program: Topic requirements

 Requirements:

-The business will establish, implement, monitor and maintain a change management and procurement procedure that will include:
+Your business will establish, implement, monitor and maintain a written standard that must include:

-- requirement to conduct hazard recognition, risk assessment and control procedures when:
+• requirement to conduct hazard identification, risk assessment and control procedures when:

-- new developments in health and safety knowledge or technology is available and introduced or there are changes to legal requirements, other requirements and agreements, where applicable
+• new developments in health and safety knowledge or technology are available and introduced or there are changes to legal requirements, other requirements and agreements, where applicable

-- the inclusion of health and safety requirements in purchasing specifications when products, equipment, materials and other goods and services are procured
+• health and safety requirements in purchasing when products, equipment, materials and other goods and services are procured

-- identification of the roles and responsibilities for employees involved in procurement
+• identification of the roles and responsibilities of employees involved in procurement

-The procedure or process for identifying hazards, assessing risks and determining controls of procured goods and services must follow the same methodology established, implemented, monitored and maintained for recognition of hazards, risk assessment and control of hazards.
+The written standard for identifying hazards, assessing risks and determining controls of procured goods and services must follow the same methodology established, implemented, monitored and maintained for identification of hazards, risk assessment and control of hazards.

 Monitoring, measurement and analysis